-As part of your accessibility subscription package, you will receive a full test at the end of the year.
-This will result in accreditation for a further year, and if you have kept on top of things using your monthly reports, you will have fewer problems to fix.
+As part of your accessibility subscription package, you will receive a full accessibility audit at the end of the year.
+This will result in accreditation for a further year, and if you have kept on top of things using your monthly reports, you will have fewer web accessibility problems to fix.